Intro to Rock Climbing and Yoga in Morocco

 Ramadan is expected to take place from February 17 to March 19, 2026.
 The national holiday of Eid ul-Fitr will follow for 2-3 days.
 Ramadan is an Islamic festival where the religious do not eat or drink during daylight hours.
 While this is a really interesting time to travel, especially to witness celebrations where the fast is broken in the evenings, you can expect some business hours will be shortened, alcohol is not permitted during daylight hours, and some restaurants will be closed during this festival period.
 Activities for local people tend to be limited during the day, and the nights are very active in cities with lots of different foods being sold and consumed.
 Ramadan will not affect the inclusions on your trip, although you should be aware that dinners will be served after locals break their fast in the evenings.

-This trip operates in areas where daytime temperatures can reach extreme highs, where limited shade and high humidity can also be a factor.
+This trip operates in areas where daytime temperatures can reach extreme levels, with limited shade and, at times, high humidity adding to the challenge.
 These conditions can affect physical performance and increase the risk of dehydration or heat-related illness.
-Your guide will adjust the pace and monitor the group closely, but hydration, proper clothing, and sun protection are essential.
+Your guide will adjust the pace and monitor the group closely, but staying well hydrated, wearing suitable clothing, and using sun protection is essential.

-Before traveling, consider your ability to be active in high temperatures and consult a medical professional if you have concerns –especially if you have any cardiovascular or heat-sensitive conditions.
-Arriving a day or two prior to the trip may help you adjust gradually to the heat.
+Before traveling, consider your ability to remain active in high temperatures and consult a medical professional if you have any concerns, especially if you have cardiovascular or heat-sensitive conditions.
+Arriving a day or two before the trip may help you adjust gradually to the heat.

 Sure can!
 Over 70% of our travellers travel solo, it’s a great way to meet like-minded people.